 We added CIP code data to the degrees awarded query in Campus Solutions and used this data as source data to validate individual degrees awarded in the submissions to the BOG.
-While we identified a difference between the two files, we determined that the difference was primarily due to a change in one CIP code that was approved by the BOG subsequent to the date the University submitted its SIFD data.
-The BOG changed the CIP code for the identified program in order to align it with the code being used by other institutions in the SUS.
+We did not identify differences between the two files and concluded that records in the SIFD data were consistent with codes in effect at the time of the submission of the file.
 As we validated individually awarded degrees in the SIFD data, we can conclude that the CIP codes in programs of strategic emphasis included in the SIFD data were accurate.